gpierard/music-listening-behaviour/README.md

 #### troubleshooting

 - If, like me, `pip install "kedro-datasets[pandas]"` fails, you could install with `--no-deps` and manually install `tables==3.7.0` for example.
 I provided the result of `pip freeze > src/requirements_freeze.txt`.
-- Please note that depending on your platform, running local spark clusters might need some extra configuration.
+- Please note that depending on your platform, running local spark clusters might need some Hadoop configuration.
 This could cause bugs, especially when writing spark files.

 ## Approach